Human Rights Due Diligence of Epson Group

 Human Rights Due Diligence

 Epson has established a process for respecting human rights in accordance with the United Nations Guiding Principles on Business and Human Rights (hereinafter referred to as the Guiding Principles).
-Epson has established the Epson Group Human Rights Policy, and is continuously implementing activities to identify and investigate adverse human rights impacts to extract problems and issues, across the value chain including group companies and business partners, to prevent and redress them.
+Epson has established the Epson Group Human Rights Policy, and is continuously implementing activities to identify and investigate adverse human rights impacts to extract problems and issues across the value chain, including group companies and business partners, to prevent and redress them.
 We monitor the results or progress of these prevention and redress activities on an as-needed and regular basis and report and disclose them appropriately internally and externally.

 Concrete Actions